forieux/animatron/README.md

 I'm François Orieux (http://pro.orieux.fr), an assistant professor, Paris-Saclay University, in Laboratoire des Signaux et Systèmes.

+# Copyright

+Music : That Crooner from Nowhere - The Hudsucker is lost

 # TODO

 - Clean codebase and repository.